ToLightUpTheSky/ParsingDST/README.md

-# ParsingDST: a new ICL(In-context Learning) method that parsing dialogue as an intermediatestate JSON state
+# ParsingDST: an framework of In-context Learning that parsing dialogue as an intermediatestate state for DST

 This is the pytorch implementation of
 **Semantic Parsing by Large Language Models for Intricate Updating Strategies of Zero-Shot Dialogue State Tracking**.